Opticos/openinwsl/tutorials/manual.md

 ### Installing OpenInWSL ###

 OpenInWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9ngmqpwcg7sf) or [here](https://www.microsoft.com/en-us/p/openinwsl/9ngmqpwcg7sf).
-(Coming Soon)

 Note: Some Antiviruses might detect OpenInWSL and block its installation.
 This is a known bug in Pyinstaller, the program I use to package OpenInWSL.
 If this occurs, you might want to disable the Antivirus during installation.